emilionajera/minimalist-portfolio/replit.md

 ## Overview

 This is a single-page resume website for Emilio Nájera built with Flask.
-The project creates a modern, responsive portfolio site with smooth animations, dark/light mode toggle, and a clean minimalist design.
-The site serves as a digital CV showcasing professional experience, skills, and contact information.
+The project creates a modern, responsive portfolio site with smooth animations, dark/light mode toggle, and a clean minimalist design featuring a blue-light purple gradient theme.
+The site serves as a digital CV showcasing professional experience, education, skills, and contact information with a sideways hero layout and glassmorphic navigation header.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preferences: Blue-light purple gradient theme (#667eea to #764ba2), glassmorphic navigation with minimal borders, sideways hero layout with profile image on left, icon-only social buttons, pastel-colored skill tags.

 ## System Architecture